MAY 19th, 2022

 What is Financial Due Diligence?

 Many people ask, what are the due diligence documents that should be collected?
-Materials and documents analyzed during the financial due diligence are:
+Here’s a list of a few of the materials and documents analyzed during the financial due diligence:

 • Revenue, profit, and growth trends